- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 - A service project to resolve bugs and close out customer tickets

-How to introduce Kanban-style project management
+6 ways to introduce Kanban-style project management

-The principles of Kanban tell you to start with whatever you’re doing now and slowly implement changes over time.
 To introduce Kanban project management to your project team, you can start slowly incorporating it into what you’re already doing.
+Here’s a step-by-step guide to help you get started:

-Start by documenting your current processes and identifying the work stages your team uses, such as "To Do," "In Draft," "In Review," and "Approved."
 Next, create a Kanban board to visualize this workflow.
 You can use our template to help you.

-Once you can see your workflow, it’s time to analyze how efficient your team is, look for bottlenecks, and set some limits on work-in-progress.
+Once you can see your workflow, it’s time to analyze how efficient your team is, look for bottlenecks, and set some work-in-progress limits.
 See how many tasks are going through each stage without limits, and where they are getting bogged down.
-Then, set limits and monitor how they change performance.
-If you end up with idle people, you can either increase your limits, reallocate work, or look for what’s causing some phases to move faster than others.

-If you don’t have clear guidelines already about what each stage means and when it's ready to move on, it’s time to create those outlines.
+If you don’t have clear guidelines already about what each stage means and when it’s ready to move on, it’s time to create those outlines.
 If you’re using Kanban project software, you can create a checklist or overview for each stage of the workflow.
+This improves the overall process and helps the team to complete tasks more efficiently.

 As your team slowly adopts more Kanban processes, encourage them to speak up about what works well and what could be better.
 Prompt them for suggestions on how to improve and promote them to take on a leadership mindset.